Surge on wills: Fearing death by coronavirus, people ask lawyers to write their last wishes

 "We're hearing heart-wrenching accounts of patients on a gurney in the hallway of a hospital hooked up to a ventilator with no loved one by their side, and families saying goodbye on cell phones or walkie-talkies," Stone said.
 "I feel like the grim reaper but I'm telling clients you've got to assume you may die alone.
 Your family can't get in to see you or talk directly to your doctor.
 Because of the nature of coronavirus, no hospital can let people in off the street."

 Coronoavirus has erected a major obstacle for Floridians: State law requires two in-person witnesses when a will or other documents are signed.
 Quarantines and social-distancing rules make it difficult to round up witnesses.
+Florida has been slow to adopt electronic and remote signing laws approved by other states.

-"I was talking to an elderly couple, they both have medical problems, they are sequestered now and their deadline for an updated living will has been accelerated," said Stone, former president of the
+"I was talking to an elderly couple, they both have medical problems, they are sequestered now and their deadline for an updated living will has been accelerated," said Stone, former president of the American College of Trust and Estate Counsel and an adjunct professor at the University of Miami School of Law.
+"You should still draw it up, name surrogates and sign it even without witnesses.
+Something is better than nothing.
+You can always revise it later."

 Rosenberg is being flooded with requests for elder law guidance.
 Older adults and their relatives are struggling with urgent and awkward circumstances where they are confined to nursing homes or senior communities where no visitors are allowed.
 Some have dementia, Alzheimer's, memory loss or other geriatric issues.